newbpydev/valentines-18-2022/README.md

 ### Useful resources

-- [MDN - mouseover event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event) - The mouseover event is fired at an Element when a pointing device (such as a mouse or trackpad) is used to move the cursor onto the element or one of its child elements.
+- [MDN - setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) - The setInterval() method, offered on the Window and Worker interfaces, repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.
-- [MDN - NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) - NodeList objects are collections of nodes, usually returned by properties such as Node.childNodes and methods such as document.querySelectorAll().
+- [MDN - setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) - The global setTimeout() method sets a timer which executes a function or specified piece of code once the timer expires.
-- [MDN - EventTarget.removeEventListener()](https://developer.mozilla.org/es/docs/Web/API/EventTarget/removeEventListener) - The removeEventListener() method of the EventTarget interface removes an event listener previously registered with EventTarget.addEventListener() from the target.
+- [MDN - clearInterval()](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval) - The global clearInterval() method cancels a timed, repeating action which was previously established by a call to setInterval().

 ## Author